steverlambert/EEP520-Final_Proj/README.md

 Somewhat related to the above, I spent several hours trying to add a "reset" command so the game could be played multiple times and with different modes without the need to restart enviro.
 I was ultimately unsuccessful.
 By teleporting agents back to their starting position, resetting works if the user plays the same mode over and over, but once a new mode is selected the process breaks.
 My other method was to emit a "reset" event when the reset button is clicked.
 This produced two odd behaviors.
 First, it would reset and start a new game successfully once but would crash with a “could not find agent id” on the second reset.
 Second, when I reset, emitted the event, and deleted the relevant agents, a “ghost” agent was leftover.
 An invisible version of the robot that was deleted remained and would eventually crash the system.
 I only know this because it fired white bullets that were outlined in black when I pressed the fire key.
 So, the first addition to my game when I have more time is a reset button.

 # Installation
-Clone the EEP520-Final_Proj repository and make it your working directory.
+Clone the RobotSoccer repository and make it your working directory.
 Then, run

 ```bash